 Cats’ paws are also used to communicate with other animals and provide traction while walking.

-This article will discuss the possible causes and how to prevent them.
+This article will discuss the possible causes of your cat’s paw pads peeling off and how to prevent them.

 Ensure that your pet gets enough water intake as well as proper nutrition.

 A poor diet can lead to unhealthy hair follicles.

 Hair follicle infections can result in cracked heels and toe pads.

 Your cat needs good quality food rich in protein and vitamins for healthy hair growth.

 Make sure that your cat eats fresh foods daily.

 Also, ensure they have access to clean drinking water throughout the year.